rs-delve/rs-delve.github.io/index.md

 Findings from the DELVE project will be posted on this site, with the aim of informing the development of strategic approaches to managing the covid-19 pandemic.
 These reports reflect understandings at the time of publication.
 As our scientific understanding of covid-19 and the pandemic develops, new insights will emerge of relevance to many of the reports posted on these pages.

-Publications are posted to the [reports page](./reports.html) as they become available.
+Publications are posted to the [reports page](./reports.html) as they become available, with supporting technical information on the [addenda page](./addenda.html).